+î) P

-(j) PLEASE NOTE
+PLEASE NOTE

-Do not under any circumstances use chemicals, brushes, rough cloths, highpressure cleaners or steamers to clean the glider, as these can damage the fabric coating and weaken it.
+Do not use chemicals, brushes, rough cloths, high-pressure cleaners or steamers to clean the glider, as these can damage the fabric coating and weaken it.
 The glider becomes porous and loses braking strength.

 Do not under any circumstances put the glider in the washing machine.
-Even if washing powder is not used, the glider would be badly damaged by the mechanical action of the machine.
+Even if washing powder is not used, the glider would be badlv damaged bv the mechanical action of the machine.
 Do not put the canopy into a swimming pool chlorine will damage the fabric.
 If you have no choice but to rinse the glider, e.g. following a landing in the sea, gently wash it down inside and out with fresh water.
 Frequent rinsing accelerates the aging process.